Hans Gruber: Reception and legacy

 Gruber was Rickman's breakthrough role, and Die Hard's success "imbued overnight fame."
 People pointed out the layers of Rickman's portrayal: "an Englishman playing a German who spends a not-insignificant part of his screen time speaking with an American accent."
 People also highlighted Gruber beginning the film "totally in control" and Rickman's chemistry with co-star Bruce Willis.
 The New Yorker described Gruber as "oddly contained, seemingly bored by the very mayhem he's set in motion."
 Screen Rant called the character's death scene "one of the most memorable movie villain demise[s] of all time."

 Maxim said Gruber was a reinvention of modern villains, replacing one-dimensional Russians and Nazis as the Cold War was ending.
 Vanity Fair said audiences rooted for Gruber and that the character "may have been the last [Hollywood villain] to fully seduce us."
 The New Yorker described Rickman as a "prototypical" and "impossible-to-replicate" villain.
 Den of Geek states Gruber's plan is the reason the movie exists:

 [D]espite Bruce Willis' mug and name being on the poster, Hans Gruber is the reason why this story exists – if he hadn't turned up at Nakatomi Plaza, the movie wouldn't exist – all the other characters exist as reactors to his actions.

 Gruber would influence subsequent "Hollywood Euro-villain"s, and his "calculating malevolence" impacted the villains in Executive Decision (1996), Air Force One (1997), and Face/Off (1997).
 Like Gruber, the villain in Cliffhanger (1993) is a former political idealist who is instead trying to steal money.

 Gruber has become one of the most iconic cinematic villains.
 Empire ranked Gruber fourth on their list of the Greatest Movie Villains of All Time, beaten by Darth Vader, The Joker and Loki.
-Empire cited his "most perfect combination of voice and face put to screen for a villain," and point to Rickman's theatrical training for the character's precision and weight.
+Empire cited his "most perfect combination of voice and face put to screen for a villain," and pointed to Rickman's theatrical training for the character's precision and weight.
 Empire also listed Gruber as the 17th Greatest Movie Character of All Time.
 American Film Institute ranked Gruber 46th on AFI's 100 Years...100 Heroes & Villains and IGN listed Gruber 14th of their top 100 villains.